luigi311/Blog/content/FuriLabs-FLX1.md

 # Camera

 The phone does not support libcamera or megapixels like other linux phones.
 Instead it has it's own camera stack that exposes the cameras out via v4l, gstreamer and qcamera.
 This allows it to be used universally by other applications for video chatting such as through firefox.
 The camera quality is really good and the processing is instant.
-The camera application also opens up instantly allowing you to quickly capture a moment.
+The camera application also opens up almost instantly allowing you to quickly capture a moment.
 It is also capable of taking video with audio in sync.
 The phone has 3 camera sensors and all them are supported and exposed.
 There is no advance mode to manually control WB, ISO, codec, etc. It does have tap to adjust though and the auto focus/wb/iso works really well.

 | Temp   | Kelvin | Led   |
 |--------|--------|-------|